EddieFahrenheit/EddieFahrenheit/README.md

 <!-- description-end -->

 <!-- aboutme-list-start -->
-- Location: Brooklyn, NY
+- Location: New York, NY
 - Nationality: US Citizen
-- Study: Fullstack Academy
+- Study: Grove School of Engineering
 - Interests: Volleyball, Pickleball and Spikeball <!-- aboutme-list-end -->
 - Reach out with any of these below